pubnub/pubnub-mcp-server/resources/sdk_docs/rust_presence.md

 `
 ```

-For a list of all features, refer to Available features.

-### Available in features
+Available in features: full, presence

-fullpresence
+All methods below require the Presence add-on enabled for your key in the Admin Portal.

 ## Here now

-##### Requires Presence

-Presence add-on must be enabled for your key in the Admin Portal.
-For how to receive presence events, see Presence Events.

-Returns the current state of channels: UUIDs subscribed and total occupancy.
+Returns current state of channels: list of UUIDs and total occupancy.
+Cache: 3-second response cache.

-##### Cache

-This method has a 3-second response cache time.

 ### Method(s)

-To call here_now(), use the following method in the Rust SDK:

 ```
 `1pubnub
 2    .here_now()